Using Kinde without an SDK

 A complete sample project can be found in the .NET starter kit.

-Install the package that handles tokens.
+Install the packages that handle tokens.

 Configure application services (typically Program.cs